 Mom is crazy petite – 5ft flat, somewhere shy of 90lbs.
-She cries easily, laughs even more quickly, and when she’s mad enough she’ll call you out by name.
-Luckily, in her flustered state it can take her a bit of time to land on the right name from among the other 10 options – I’d say there’s a 50/50 chance you make it out of the room before she hits upon it.
-Simple math would show that mom was pregnant for much of my childhood and I always remember that right around the last couple weeks of pregnancy she would get these incredible urges to deep clean the house, and that’s when I’d walk into the kitchen to find her standing on a chair organizing the kitchen cabinets or wiping down the top of the refrigerator.
+She cries easily, laughs even more quickly, and when she’s mad enough she’ll call you out by your full name.
+Luckily, in her flustered state, it can take her a bit of time to land on the right name from among the other 10 options – I’d say there’s a 50/50 chance you make it out of the room before she hits upon it.
+Simple math would show that mom was pregnant for much of my childhood and I clearly remember that right around the last couple weeks of pregnancy she would get these incredible urges to deep clean the house, and that’s when I’d walk into the kitchen to find her standing on a chair organizing the kitchen cabinets or wiping down the top of the refrigerator.
 Heightened pregnancy senses also meant that there was no sneaking back into the house late at night pretending that you had just gotten up for a glass of water.
 Nope, mom could smell the remnants of that night’s vices.
 My brothers kept an air freshener canister in the bushes at the entrance of our apartment but I knew mom could still smell the cigarette smoke through the chemical concoction masquerading as “meadow rain”.

 Mom didn’t go to college and never worked in a corporate environment (although I’m pretty sure raising 10 kids is 100x harder than any office job!) and these vastly different life experiences means that when challenges at work or career decisions arise, I don’t automatically pick up the phone to vent or seek guidance.
 If I had kids of my own she would be my greatest resource, but I don’t.
 Mom is a traditional woman, and on that point we can butt heads.
 I once ducked out of our house early in the morning cause I didn’t want to deal with my (kind of) boyfriend who had spent the night.
 Mom woke up and cooked him pancakes.
 She used to call to make sure I was being nice to my boyfriend (now husband).
 She raised her daughters to be good partners.
 We cook, clean, hem pants, sew buttons, are skillful with an iron, and always know to separate colors and check all pockets before doing the laundry.
-Mom thought we’d all be young brides and mothers – but I’m the only married daughter.
-And none of us have kids.
+Mom thought we’d all be young brides and mothers – but I’m the only married daughter and none of us have kids.
 However, mom has passed on a few traits that I see in myself and each of my sisters: Passion, stubbornness, generosity, determination, a highly tuned bullshit radar, and fierce loyalty to family.

 Mom, I love you.
 Thanks for always trying to bring out my softer side.
-As you know, I’m not great with describing emotions so I’ve enlisted the help of the Stirling clan to help me celebrate this Mother’s Day and let you know just how much you mean to all of us.
+As you know, I’m not great at describing emotions so I’ve enlisted the help of the Stirling clan to help me celebrate this Mother’s Day and let you know just how much you mean to all of us.

 Sibling #1: You know the saying, “If dad says no, ask mom”?
 Well, in our family that was definitely the case with money.
 If you wanted a ride somewhere, dad was your ticket.
 But if you wanted to do anything once you arrived, mum was the only one who could make that happen.
 For as long as I can remember, mum was the one with a secret spending stash, a little coinage for special occasions or to satisfy the 12 AM munchies of a hungry teenager.
 Not only was she great at hiding an emergency money stash somewhere in the house, she taught that very valuable lesson to us children.
 As soon as we had summer jobs, you could be sure mum would be around making sure that you squirreled some away.
 As Frank (sibling #3) refers to in the example of the “guess the furniture game”, mum was like that with any money in the house as well.
 It was always a challenge to find out where she had hid it.
 Most amazing though, is that after you thought you found her first, or sometimes even second stash, you could bet that somewhere else in the house was an envelope or shoebox hiding the third or fourth.
 With 10 kids looking, I think that qualifies mom as a magician.